Relating Different Definitions of Linear Series on Tropical Curves: Preliminaries

 \end{definition}

-We note that \ref{prop:ordering} is provided to make the following definitions more convenient.
+We include \ref{prop:ordering} only to simplify the definitions that follow.
 The additional conditions, while lengthy, will not be of particular concern, as they follow naturally when one begins inspecting the local structure of finitely generated tropical submodules.

-Properties \ref{prop:tangent-vector} and \ref{prop:perm-array} will be of greater concern for the proof of Theorem \ref{Thm:TLS-are-CLLS}.
+\begin{example} Let $\Gamma$ be the interval metric graph of length $6$ with endpoints $v$ and $u$.
+We fix this length to provide helpful structure for what will be a running example.
+Define the following permutation arrays:

+Let $V = \{ v, u, \overline{3} \}$, where $\overline{3}$ represents the point that is distance $3$ from $v$.
+Let $\eta_{L}$ denote the left-directed tangent vector based at a point and let $\eta_{R}$ denote the right-directed tangent vector based at a point.
+We consider the $2$-slope structure with the following description.